Ian Ormondroyd

 Ian Ormondroyd (born 22 September 1964) is an English former professional footballer who made more than 350 appearances in the Football League and Premier League.
-He became famous for his height and build, in a similar manner to that of Peter Crouch.

 Club career

 Born in Bradford, Yorkshire, Ormondroyd played for Bradford City, Oldham Athletic, Aston Villa, Derby County, Leicester City, Hull City and Scunthorpe United.
 He was Leicester's record signing in 1992 when he joined from Derby for £350,000.

 At the age of 33, Ormondroyd retired from football due to arthritis in his left ankle.

+Later career

+He returned to Bradford City as football in the community officer, and served as CEO of the Bradford City FC Community Foundation until 2026.

 Personal life

-He returned to Bradford City as football in the community officer, and also works as a commentator and match day summariser for Bradford City games with Pulse Radio.

 His son, Jack, plays rugby league for the Salford Red Devils in the Super League.